-Now that you've spent one day touring the city and seeing the sights, day 2 can be used for hanging out like a local.
+Now that you've spent one day touring the gorgeous city of Savannah and seeing the sights, day 2 can be used for hanging out like a local.

 7 a.m. : Breakfast at Huey's - This restaurant is right on the river, offering it's guest beautiful scenery while munching away on their New Orleans French Toast.